Doxuno

 GOVERNANCE

 Board of Directors: The Corporation shall be governed by a Board of Directors consisting of 3 members.
 Directors shall be elected by majority vote of shareholders at annual meeting.
-Directors shall serve for a term of one (1) year and until their successors are duly elected and qualified, or until their earlier resignation, removal, or death.
+Directors serve one-year terms and until successors are duly elected and qualified, or until earlier resignation, removal, or death.

 Voting Rights: One vote per share of Common Stock.
-All actions of the Shareholders shall require a majority vote of the outstanding shares unless a higher voting threshold is required by this Agreement, the Bylaws, or applicable law.
-Voting agreements and voting trusts entered into by the Shareholders are specifically contemplated and authorized by DGCL § 218 (and, where applicable, MBCA § 7.31).
+All Shareholder actions require a majority vote of the outstanding shares unless a higher threshold is required by this Agreement, the bylaws, or applicable law.
+Voting agreements among the Shareholders are expressly authorized by DGCL §218(c).

-Meetings: Shareholders' meetings shall be held quarterly, and written consents in lieu of meetings may be used to the extent permitted by DGCL § 228 or the corresponding provision of applicable state law.
-Special meetings may be called by the Board of Directors or by Shareholders holding at least twenty-five percent (25%) of the outstanding shares upon at least ten (10) days' written notice to all Shareholders.
+Meetings and Written Consent: Shareholders' meetings shall be held quarterly.
+Stockholders may act by written consent of the holders of the minimum number of votes required, unless the certificate of incorporation provides otherwise (DGCL §228).
+Special meetings may be called by the Board or by Shareholders holding at least twenty-five percent (25%) of the outstanding shares upon at least ten (10) days' written notice.

 Quorum: Majority of outstanding shares (51%).
 If a quorum is not present, the meeting may be adjourned to a later date upon notice to all Shareholders.

 Officers: The Corporation shall have the following officers: President/CEO, Secretary, Treasurer/CFO.
-Officers shall be appointed by the Board of Directors and shall serve at the pleasure of the Board.
-Officers may be removed with or without cause by a majority vote of the Board.
+Officers are appointed by, serve at the pleasure of, and may be removed with or without cause by, the Board.

-Supermajority Matters: The following actions shall require the affirmative vote of Shareholders holding at least seventy-five percent (75%) of the outstanding shares:
+Supermajority Matters: The following actions require the affirmative vote of Shareholders holding at least 75% of the outstanding shares:

-• Amendment or modification of the Articles of Incorporation or Bylaws.
+• Amendment of the charter documents or bylaws.

 • Issuance of new shares or creation of new classes of shares.

-• Merger, acquisition, consolidation, or sale of substantially all of the Corporation's assets.
+• Merger, consolidation, or sale of substantially all assets.

-• Entry into any transaction or agreement with a value exceeding one hundred thousand dollars ($100,000) outside the ordinary course of business.
+• Any transaction exceeding one hundred thousand dollars ($100,000) outside the ordinary course of business.

-• Incurrence of indebtedness exceeding fifty thousand dollars ($50,000) outside the ordinary course of business.
+• Indebtedness exceeding fifty thousand dollars ($50,000) outside the ordinary course.

-• Hiring, termination, or material change in compensation of any executive officer.
+• Hiring, termination, or material compensation change of any executive officer.

 4.